Man found shot dead inside Lee County home, investigation ongoing

 LEE COUNTY, Ala.
 (WRBL) – Lee County investigators are searching for the person or persons responsible for shooting and killing a 33-year-old man early Monday morning.

-According to Sheriff Jay Jones, they received a 911 call around 1 AM Monday about a possible shooting.
+According to Sheriff Jay Jones, they received a 911 call around 1:00 a.m., Monday about a possible shooting.
 Deputies responded to a home located in the 200 block of Lee Road 705, southeast of Opelika.
-Once inside, investigators located a 33-year-old Terrence Melton suffering from multiple gunshot wounds.
-Lee Co.
-Coroner Daniel Sexton pronounced Melton deceased on the scene.
-An investigation is ongoing.
+Once inside, investigators located the victim, Terrence Melton, suffering from multiple gunshot wounds.
+Lee County Coroner Daniel Sexton pronounced Melton dead on the scene.

 Right now Sheriff Jones is not commenting on if they have a person of interest or not.
 The investigation is ongoing and anyone with information regarding this crime is requested to contact the Lee County Sheriff’s Office at 334-737-7155 or Crimestoppers at 334-215-STOP.